 Digital art by LordHayabusa357 “It gets Harder from Here on Out” http://fav.me/d7bk6mw

-I think I might have talked too much about soldiers yesterday, cause I had a weird dream.
+I had a weird dream.
 I dreamt that I was a part of an elite military unit.
-We were in a city paved with yellow cobblestone, the sort you might find somewhere South, perhaps in Spain or Portugal.
+We were in a city paved with yellow cobblestone, the sort you might find somewhere south, perhaps in Spain or Portugal.
 The air was dry.
-The narrow, winding streets were drenched in golden sunlight.
+The narrow, empty streets were drenched in golden sunlight.

-Our unit was dispatched to fulfill some sort of misson – I’m not sure what it was about, but we had to make our way uphill on foot.
-It was not until we reached the fork in the road that I got an eerie feeling, as if something was off.
-In that moment, a torrent of water appeared out of nowhere, swept over the area like a shallow, but powerful wave, and washed over the soles of my boots, threatening to knock me to my knees.
+Our unit was dispatched to fulfill a misson.
+We were making our way uphill on foot.
+When we reached the fork in the road that I got that feeling that something was off.
+In that moment, a shallow, but powerful wave of water washed over the soles of our boots, threatening to knock us to our knees.
 It was gaining momentum, rising rapidly.

-“Go, go, go!” someone yelled, and we all started running, struck with realization that they were ready to fire at us at any given moment.
-Someone shoved me forward.
-There was no time to think – I had to lead.
-All we had to do is to make it to the entrance at the other end of the path.
-That was our only goal, our only intention.
+“Go, go, go!” someone yelled, and we began to wade through water, against the current, with realization that our own backup team was ready to fire at us at any given moment.
+I was the first in line: someone shoved me forward.
+There was no time to overthink it – I had to lead.
+All we had to do is to make it unscathed to the hill at the end of the path.
+That was the only thought, the only mission.

 I saved my team members.
 I killed the rest.
 As we reached the end of the path, I was engulfed by emptiness.